-Hand transplantation requires that the recipient be under general anesthesia (fully asleep) for a prolonged period of time.
-Prior hand transplantation procedures have taken anywhere from 12 to 24 hours to complete, depending on whether the procedure involves one or both hands.
-Once the recipient patient is asleep, the amputated limb(s) will be prepared to receive the donor hand(s).
+Leg transplantation requires that the recipient be under general anesthesia (fully asleep) for a prolonged period of time.
+Prior leg transplantation procedures have taken anywhere from 12 to 24 hours to complete, depending on whether the procedure involves one or both legs.
+Once the recipient is asleep, the amputated limb(s) will be prepared to receive the donor leg(s).
 This portion of the procedure will be performed by one or two BWH surgical teams, depending on the number of limbs involved.
 Simultaneously, one or two additional surgical teams will begin harvesting the donor limb(s).
 Depending on where the donor patient is located, this may or may not be performed at BWH.
-At times, organ donor patients are located at a separate hospital; in such a circumstance, the donor limb(s) would be procured by one or two BWH surgical teams who would travel to the external site, obtain the limb(s) and transport them back to BWH while the recipient preparation procedure is taking place.
+At times, organ donor patients are located at a separate hospital; in such a circumstance, the donor limb(s) would be procured by one or two BWH surgical teams the limb(s), and transport them back to BWH while the recipient preparation procedure is taking place.

 Once both the donor and recipient limbs are ready, the transplantation procedure is performed.
-Hand transplantation includes the transfer of soft tissues and bone from the donor to the recipient.
+Leg transplantation includes the transfer of soft tissues and bone from the donor to the recipient.
 The survival of the transferred tissues depends on the reestablishment of blood circulation.
-This is accomplished by connecting blood vessels of the hand transplant to vessels on the recipient.
-Nerves also are connected to allow for the return of sensation and motility to the hand.
+This is accomplished by connecting blood vessels of the leg transplant to vessels on the recipient.
+Nerves also are connected to allow for the return of sensation and motility to the leg.
 Connection (anastomosis) of vessels and nerves is made by the use of a microscope.